TheTechy/ultree/README.md

 openAll
 closeAll

-## generateTree
+## ultree.generateTree
-As the name suggest, generateTree is the function called to transform your unordered list into an interactive tree.
+As the name suggest, **generateTree** is the function called to transform your unordered list into an interactive tree.
 The function takes a javascript object as a single parameter.
+When you search for an item within a tree, ultree will firsly find the item and then traverse up the tree opening parent nodes where applicable.

-That object two properties:
+That function two properties:
   listId: {Required} String
   bullet: {Optional} String

 listId: The first property is a string which is the id of the unordered list.
 Any unordered list that you want to change into an interactive tree require a DOM id.

 bullet: This can be any string but you will usually want to use a character icon.
 The best way to generate an icon is to use unicode characters.
-A great resource to find unicode characters is amp-what http://www.amp-what.com/unicode/search/
+A great resource to find unicode characters is amp-what http://www.amp-what.com/unicode/search/ If you omit this parameter, the tree will be built as normal but the list items will not have a bullet point.

+The below example shows how to call generateTree against a unordered list with an id of 'f1teams'
 ```HTML
 <script>
   ultree.generateTree({